 This course offers the student the opportunity to explore topics of interest under the direction of a faculty member.
 Prerequisite: JR Standing.
 (On Demand)

 ENG 4043 Advanced Creative Writing

 A continuation of the writing workshop begun in ENG 3043.
-Students will focus on one genre: fiction, poetry, or playwriting.
-Prerequisite: ENG 3043.
-(Even Spring)
+Students will focus on one genre: fiction or poetry.
+(In rotation ith ENG 3043 and ENG 4063)

 ENG 4063 Creative Nonfiction